Smiths City: 2020 relaunch

-Third collapse
+Demise

 Smiths City started downsizing its store numbers in 2025 in an attempt to recover profit.

 However, on Tuesday 2 September 2025 Smiths City was placed into voluntary administration, with BDO reappointed administrators.
 Administrators Colin Gower and Diana Matchett of BDO Christchurch said "The company has faced increasing financial pressures in a challenging economic environment".

 Stores immediately closed while an urgent stocktake and examination took place, then surviving stores opened for a liquidation sale to liquidate remaining inventory.
 The last stores closed on Sunday 14 September, with some closing earlier or never opening.